 Employers face a significant amount of stress when an employee files a complaint.
 After all, if an employee claims they suffered harassment or discrimination, the company could face serious financial and legal consequences.

+This is one of the most important things employers must remember.
 It is easy to only see the threat that a complaint could pose to a business.
 However, understanding and complying with employees’ rights in these situations often helps to protect the business in the long run by preventing long-lasting legal issues or even litigation.

 Consider the investigation process but customize it to the situation.
 For example, it is helpful to plan:

 - What types of resources are necessary for the investigation.

 Moreover, to maximize the chance to collect all potentially important information the employer should inform the entire workforce to place a “litigation hold” on all hard-copy and electronic files, meaning everyone must maintain their text messages, emails, notes, letters and any other form of material that could in any way be related to the claims raised in the complaint.